-VALUE DESCRIPTION EndSheetGluer The end sheet gluer merges the front end sheet, the book block and the back end sheet together.
+VALUE DESCRIPTION Caser The caser joins the hardcover book case and the book block.
+See ▶ Section 5.6.6 CasingIn.
+Chain The transport chain or conveyer to transport gathered / collected product.
+EndSheetGluer The end sheet gluer merges the front end sheet, the book block and the back end sheet together.
 See ▶ Section 5.6.13 EndSheetGluing.
 Feeder The feeder module, feeds the device with paper.
 See Section 5.6.14 Feeding.
 Gluer The gluer applies glue to a component.
 See Section 5.6.17 Gluing.
 HeadBandApplicator The head band applicator applies a head band to the book block.
 See Section 5.6.18 HeadBandApplication.
 InkJetPrinter The printer that uses inkjet technology to print images or text on a component.
-See > Section 5.5.2 DigitalPrinting.
+See • Section 5.5.2 DigitalPrinting.
 Inserter The inserter inserts one or more "child" components to one "mother" component.
 See ▶ Section 5.6.20 Inserting.
 Jacketer The jacketer wraps a jacket around a book.
 See Section 5.6.21 Jacketing.
 PaperPath The paper path module, path that paper follows through the machine.
 PressingStation The pressing station presses the cover to the book block.
 ShapeCutter The shape cutter produces special shapes like an envelope window or a heart-shaped beer mat.
 Note: The shape cutter module may contain tools that correspond to the actual dies.
 See ▶ Section 5.6.27 ShapeCutting.
 SpinePreparer The spine preparer prepares the spine of a book for hard and softcover production.
-See Section 5.6.29 SpinePreparation.
+See ▶ Section 5.6.29 SpinePreparation.
 SpineTaper The spine taper applies a tape strip to the spine of a book block.
-See Section 5.6.30 SpineTaping.
+See ▶ Section 5.6.30 SpineTaping.
 Strapper The strapper straps a bundle of products.
 See ▶ Section 5.6.33 Strapping.
 ThreadSealer The thread sealer sews and seals a signature at the spine.
 See Section 5.6.34 ThreadSealing.
 ThreadSewer The thread sewer sews all signatures of a book block together.
 See ▶ Section 5.6.35 ThreadSewing.

-Table A.64: Module Types for Digital Printing (Sheet 1 of 2)
+Table A.65: Module Types for Digital Printing (Sheet 1 of 2)

 VALUE DESCRIPTION FarmPrinter Individual printer in a printer farm of printers.
 Fuser Fuser module - fuses the toner onto the media.
 Marker Marker module, excluding in-line finishing.

+Table A.65: Module Types for Digital Printing (Sheet 2 of 2)

-ReferencedDataCollector Module that fetches data referenced from the XJDF and MAY include data referenced from the PDL.
+VALUE DESCRIPTION ReferencedDataCollector Module that fetches data referenced from the XJDF and MAY include data referenced from the PDL.
 Does not include accepting a zip, unpacking a zip, or fetching the XJDF itself.
 RIP Raster image processor module.

-Table A.64: Module Types for Digital Printing (Sheet 2 of 2)

-VALUE DESCRIPTION Unpacker Module that receives and unpacks the zip package and fetches the XJDF if it is referenced from the XJMF .
+Unpacker Module that receives and unpacks the zip package and fetches the XJDF if it is referenced from the XJMF .

-Table A.65: Module Types for Web Printing
+Table A.66: Module Types for Web Printing